raffmont/parsl/docs/userguide/joins.rst

 invoking ``sum`` is always returned, but sometimes with a complex task graph as dependencies formed by recursively calling ``fibonacci`` again.

-Launching apps in this way can lead to a cleaner, more compositional style when writing parsl workflows.
-There are more specific details on this in the motivating example section below.
+Launching apps in this way can give several benefits:

+- more compositional style when writing workflows
+- increased concurrency, helping with strong scaling
+- more focused error propagation - allowing more progress to be made in an ultimately-failing workflow
+- more focused monitoring information

 A more complicated motivating example